prof-rossetti/internet-technologies/exercises/website-style/exercise.md

   1. Gain familiarity with CSS, including selectors, and hexadecimal color notation.
   2. Configure in-line, internal, and external CSS stylesheets.
   3. Experiment with CSS media queries to produce a responsive design.
-  4. Leverage a front-end web development framework.
+  4. Leverage a front-end web development framework like Twitter Bootstrap.

 ## Prerequisites